bxlab/cmdb-quantbio/assignments/lab/machine_learning/assignment/index.md

 `conda env create -f tf_env.yml`

-This will create a conda environment called `tf_env`, which you can now activate.
+This will create a conda environment called `tf_env`, which you can now activate. <br><br>

 ### Part 1: Building your own CNN

+Follow [this tutorial](https://www.tensorflow.org/tutorials/keras/classification).
+To build and train a CNN that predicts the kind of clothing shown in an input image.

+For this exercise, you'll submit the script where you build and train your model, as well as some plots that show your model's permformance (up to you how you want to demonstrate this).
+Also, in your README, feel free to include any questions you had about the exercise or about NNs in general, and we're happy to address them in our feedback! <br><br>

+### Part 2: Using the Xpresso expression prediction model

+From [this link](https://xpresso.gs.washington.edu/data/) that we used during class, download